cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ```

-And finally we just need a function to clean everything up and this just deletes the **Implementation**.
+And finally we just need a function to clean everything up and this just deletes the `cpp±Implementation`.

 ```cpp